wombleton/gitlaw-nz/acts/M/Medicines Act 1981.md

     *   (c) utters, produces, or makes use of any document that he knows is not genuine.

-    (2) Every person who commits an offence against this section is liable to imprisonment for a term not exceeding 6 months or a fine not exceeding $1,000\.
+    (2) Every person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 6 months or a fine not exceeding $1,000\.

     Compare: 1960 No 97 s 47; 1969 No 44 s 10; 1979 No 27 s 60

+    Section 76(2): amended, on 1 July 2013, by [section 413][220] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 76A Offences in relation to authorised prescribers